vgmtrans/vgmtrans/src/value/scan/AssetResolution.md

 with native placement data.
 Sony PS1 uses the latter to retain the possible starting positions of a bank's sample table within one or more pools.

+`bestMatches(context.candidates<SoundBankAsset, BankData>(), score)` returns copies of the highest-scoring candidate views in input order.
+Negative scores reject candidates; zero is a valid fallback.
+These small views borrow the catalog's assets, data, and sources, so temporary candidate lists are safe and matching can compose directly with `selectOne` or `selectAll`.

 A selection has a typed `ResolutionStatus`: `Resolved`, `Incomplete`, `Ambiguous`, or `Failed`.
 Empty selections are incomplete. `incomplete(message)` records missing coverage, including when some useful providers were selected.